Please join us for a presentation on Arctic Fires with Flavio Justino.

 To attend this event in person, please meet in Room 177 of Scott Hall at 11:30am

-To attend this even virtually, please register here.
+To attend this event virtually, please register.

 For more information about Flavio's research with his group, please go to the following website.